 Porth Colman is not only a paradise for children, with plenty of rock pools to explore, but for fishermen and sailors, who can happily while away their day fishing from the rocks or on a boat in the sheltered bay.
 Porth Colman is a wonderful sandy bay on the northern coast of the Llŷn Peninsula between the headlands of Penrhyn Melyn and Penrhyn Colman.

-Get your coat and boots on, pack up the car and enjoy exploring some of these beaches on the Llŷn Peninsula.
+Gather your beach gear, pack up the car and enjoy exploring some of these beaches on the Llŷn Peninsula.
 We offer a great range of holiday cottages around the Llŷn, all perfectly located for taking advantage of these stunning stretches of sand.
 We have cottages near Porthmadog, Pwllheli, Criccieth, Borth y Gest and Nefyn.
 To view all our holiday cottages on the Llŷn Peninsula click here.

 Comments are closed.